Scholarships, Grants, and Fees

 Financial aid applications are available to all shortlisted candidates, and students apply annually for assistance.
 Financial Aid decisions are made by a committee and not by any one individual.

 Will my Financial Situation Advantage or Disadvantage me in the Application Process?

 Admission to UCA is based on merit.
 The University is committed to admitting the best and brightest students from both urban and rural areas of Central Asia, regardless of economic status.
 No student is denied admission to UCA on financial grounds.

 - Interest free loans are offered in the national currency.

 - Annual administration fee of two percent (2%) is assessed from the year of loan received.

-- The students have a two-year grace period after graduation to begin repayment, and have 10 years following this grace period to repay their loan.
+- The students have a two-year period after graduation to begin repayment, and another 10 years following this grace period to repay their loan.